T.J.’s Takeaways: 2019 “Hard Knox” Edition

 • The key moment on Saturday happened during time trials when Kerry Madsen was able to rerun his qualifying effort after interference on his first effort.
 Madsen’s first effort would have mired him mid-pack in qualifying.
 Madsen’s second attempt landed his quick time in his flight and set him up to take advantage of his great restart ability, staying up front the rest of the night.
 Madsen was untouchable on restarts all night on Friday.
 It will be interesting to see how Madsen performs on restarts in dirty air during Saturday’s finale.

 • Shane Stewart bouncing back from a big crash on his preliminary night was impressive.
 The comeback story nearly didn’t happen though as Stewart was running out of fuel towards the end of the 25-lap event.
-If there are multiple cautions during either segment of the 50-lap finale on Saturday if Stewart might run into problems.
+If there are multiple cautions during either segment of the 50-lap finale on Saturday we wonder if Stewart might run into problems.

 • Brian Brown’s dismal luck continued at the 2019 Knoxville Nationals mechanical issues at the back of his race car forcing an early retirement from the main event and Brown to have to run through the alphabet to even have a chance at making Saturday’s A-Main.